2ndQuadrant/pglogical/doc/DESIGN.md

 The upstream expects the client to cache this metadata and re-use it when data is sent for the relation again.
-Cache size controls, an LRU and purge notifications will be added.
+Cache size controls, an LRU and purge notifications will be added later; for now the client must cache everything indefinitely.

 ## Relation metadata cache size controls

 The relation metadata cache will have downstream size control added.
 The downstream will send a parameter indicating that it supports caching, and the maximum cache size desired.
-The option will have settings for "no cache", "cache unlimited" and "fixed size LRU [size specified]".

 Since there is no downstream-to-upstream communication after the startup params there's no easy way for the downstream to tell the upstream when it purges